 Here, consumers go with the flow and by default develop a keen interest in the commodity.
-Further, the environment, in which stealth marketing is conducted, plays a significant role in seeding curiosity in the minds of people about the particular product.
+Further, the environment, in which marketing is conducted, plays a significant role in seeding curiosity in the minds of people about the particular product.

 Due to the nature of promoting and marketing products, it is also known as undercover or guerrilla marketing.
-Marketers implement this marketing strategy to attract people in large numbers and influence them to develop the interest in the commodity.
+Marketers implement stealth marketing strategy to attract people in large numbers and influence them to develop the interest in the commodity.
 In this case, sales are not the priority.

-Examples of Stealth Marketing
+Examples of Stealths Marketing

 - Showcasing Products\Brands through Movies and Sports

-Of all guerrilla marketing tactics, this is perhaps the best way to attract audience towards a specific product.
+Of all guerrilla stealth marketing tactics, this is perhaps the best way to attract audience towards a specific product.
 From showing products in relevant movie scenes to creating hype in prime sports events like T20 matches, World Cups, etc. it works wonders for appealing to a larger audience.